stantanasi/retrofit-jsonapi-converter/README.md

 - Use class or data class, whichever you prefer.
 - Use val or var, whichever you prefer.

-Default value for property is recommended, in case attribute is not present inside json.
+Property with default value is recommended, in case attribute is not present inside json.

 To have custom property name, you must add @JsonApiAttribute and/or @JsonApiRelationship annotations
 ```kotlin